fkohl04/framework-performance/README.md

 ### So which framework to choose?

-Of course, choosing a framework does not only depend on performance, but on many other features you require in your specific use case, skills and experience, etc. However, these results help us to evaluate the performance of these frameworks.
+Of course, the performance of a framework is not the only criteria when deciding which one fits best your situation or use case.
+For example, the skill set and the experience of the team should affect the decision as much as a technical requirement.
+However, in each scenario you should at least think about the performance requirements before committing to a framework.

-When you know beforehand that the service will not have to face any of the listed requirements Spring MVC is still a pretty solid choice.
+When you know beforehand that the service will not have to face any of the performance related requirements listed above Spring MVC is still a pretty solid choice.
 Spring has a huge community and you will find help for any of you questions very fast.

 If you are used to the Spring world and want to stick to it, but also want to use some benefits of asynchronous programming, Spring Reactive is definitely worth a try.
 Especially because you can simply reuse certain Spring modules, like SpringSecurity, that you may already have implemented for the blocking Spring stack, an own trial and comparison can be quickly achieved.
-(TODO ich würde hier noch hinzufügen, dass man Spring Reactive inzwischen auch mit Kotlin Coroutinen verwenden kann und somit auch die hässliche Syntax kein Problem darstellen sollte.
-EDIT: oder auf den Bereich unten verweisen.)

 In case you really need a high performant JVM solution, Spring Reactive may not be enough.
 In that case you should take a look at Vertx, which performed excellent in our tests.
 As said before: Be aware, that Vertx is described as a toolkit, not as a framework.
 This means you will have to configure certain things on your own, that you are maybe used to get delivered in other frameworks.

 Micronaut, Ktor and Node also produced pretty impressing results in our test and can be seen to be on the middle ground between the other solutions.
 They are fully supported frameworks and have also proven that they are capable to result in